paumayell/pangenomics-workshop/index.md

 and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.

-**Please note that workshop materials for working with Comparative Genomics data are in “pre-alpha” development.
+**Please note that workshop materials for working with Pangenome Analysis in Prokaryotes data are in “pre-alpha” development.
 These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**